 In listening to Gleiser recently on a podcast, I was reminded of another gentleman I listened to recently.
 Dr. Soong Chan-Rah, an evangelical professor of church growth and evangelism at North Park Theological Seminary in Chicago.
 On first glance, these two gentlemen might seem like odd companions in my thoughts, but together they inspire this blog piece.

 Gleiser grew up in Brazil.
 His mother died when he was 6.
 He described how her death led him into a dark time in his life.
-He was Jewish and lived in a conservative Jewish community.
-It wasn’t Judaism that led him out of the darkness as a young boy; it was science.
+He was Jewish and lived in a conservative Jewish community, but Judaism didn’t led him out of that darkness.
+He says it was science.

-Dr. Soon Chan-Rah doesn’t come from outside of faith, but he also introduces a perspective that is outside the framework of typical American evangelicalism.
+Dr. Soon Chan-Rah doesn’t come from outside the fold, but he also has a perspective that was formed outside the framework of American evangelicalism.
 Dr. Chan-Rah didn’t tell his story in the talk I listened to, but he is obviously Asian by descent.
 I bring that up only because it suggests he has a perspective that isn’t colored wholly by the fabric of western civilization.

 I have heard Dr. Chan-Rah speak about lamentations in the Old Testament and the conspicuous lack of lamentations exhibited in American evangelical culture.
 He says that about forty percent (40%) of the Psalms might be characterized as lamentations.
 Whereas, only about twenty percent (20%) of the songs in modern American hymnals contain some form of lament, and those songs often go unsung in our church services.
 As for contemporary Christian music, we might be hard pressed to find more than five (5) songs out of the top one hundred (100) containing any form of lament.